sprguillen/reservation-system/README.md

 # Reservation System using Foodics API.

+Specifications of the task can be found [here](https://foodics.notion.site/Restaurant-Reservation-System-590ff5162e3c42ac97c5106026e00bb0).

 ## Project setup
 ```
 yarn install
 ```
+Also please make sure to check **env.example** file for reference, create your own **.env** file and add the bearer token there.

 ### Compiles and hot-reloads for development
 ```